LorenaDerezanin/WhatIsPants/WhatIsPants.md

 ## Find and prepare a more diverse dataset

+After a few training and test runs, we noticed that our model is overfitting and not generalizing well.
-To enrich a very uniform initial data set, it was supplemented with LVIS (Large Vocabulary Instance Segmentation) dataset: https://www.lvisdataset.org/dataset
+To enrich a very uniform initial dataset, we supplemented it with LVIS (Large Vocabulary Instance Segmentation) dataset: https://www.lvisdataset.org/dataset
 to create a more diverse set and prevent overfitting.
+* LVIS is based on the COC0 2017 train, val and test image sets (~160k images with ~2M instance annotations, and 1203 categories).

 ### Copy LVIS images into dir to be subsetted